-Certificates of Completion and final transcripts will be withheld for students who have late tuition payments owed to the school at the time of graduation.
-Certificates of Completion and transcripts will be released when payments are made current.
+Certificates of Completion will be withheld for students who have late tuition payments owed to the school at the time of graduation.
+Certificates of Completion will be released when payments are made current.

 If a student has a past due balance or does not uphold their agreed schedule of payments to the school, they may be dismissed from the program.
 Students are encouraged to speak with the Financial Aid Department if they have financial concerns at any time throughout the program, as well as after graduation.